MISSION

 Careers

 Thank you for your interest in working at The National Museum of Toys and Miniatures.
 The Museum is committed to attracting, developing, and retaining a highly qualified workforce and offers a variety of career opportunities.
 At The National Museum of Toys and Miniatures, employees enrich and develop their love of museums, history, and art while contributing their specific skills and talents to the museum mission.
 The Museum is an equal opportunity employer.
 For more information on our diversity mission, visit the Office of Diversity and Inclusion website.
-Join the T/m team today!
+Join the team today!

-FULL POSITION DESCRIPTIONS
+FULL POSITION DESCRIPTIONDevelopment Associate

-FULL POSITION DESCRIPTION
+FULL POSITION DESCRIPTIONUMKC Work Study

 press